Date: August 2, 2022

 Rating: Class 3 - Moderate

-Notes: A very scenic and enjoyable scramble of a surprisingly easy Opal Range Peak!
+Notes: A very scenic and enjoyable scramble of a surprisingly easy Opal Range peak!
 I'd highly recommend doing the loop we did, tagging on King Creek Ridge in the morning and exploring more of this beautiful, hidden valley on the way out.

 After a beautiful hike up King Creek Ridge to start the day, it was time to find a way down to the grassy saddle between us and Mount Hood, so that we could continue up the opposite side of the valley to bag peak #2!
 (And no, this is not the 11,000ft volcano in the state of Oregon 😂, but still an impressive mountain nonetheless!)